Steps to earn the CDAAC Certificate

 - Pass the Christian Drug, Alcohol & Addiction Counselor (CDAAC) exit exam

 CSAC I Requirement

 and enroll to take the CSAC I Exam (included in the registration form).
-This exam is both our entrance inventory and our entry level certification to be used under authorized supervision in a treatment facility.
+This exam is both our entrance inventory and our entry level certificate to be used under authorized supervision in a treatment facility.
 It is designed to let us know that you can counsel from a Christian worldview.
 This exam is not a pass/fail.
 It is designed to show us your level of spiritual understanding and let us know that you have a Christian worldview.
 If it appears to the inventory examiner that you need help in order to better understand certain principles, you will be contacted by an education counselor who will teach you the important areas one must be aware of to hold a Christian worldview as a counselor.
 Additionally you will register as an intern with our curriculum accreditor BIA.

 155 classroom hours pertaining to alcohol and others drug (AOD) classes are required.
 You can begin to attend classes at one of our institute location

 .
 The ACADC training curriculum is BIA accredited and has been approved by Briening Institute, a state certifying agency.
 This will fulfill the 155 hour requirement.
 If you have already fulfilled this requirement, we will evaluate your transcripts and let you know what we can approve and what courses you will still need to take in order to meet all ACADC and ADP requirements.